-With so many things vying for space on your lofty to-do list, I’m willing to bet that organizing your digital life is often pushed to the wayside.
+With so many things vying for space on your to-do list, I’m willing to bet that organizing your digital life is often pushed to the wayside.
 So today I’m sharing some tools to help you streamline and simplify everything digital, so you can stay efficient and productive as you manage your business.

 1. Eliminate email clutter.